 y research has been a series of projects that fall into two broad categories: studying dynamical systems that arise in complex biological problems, and using data analysis to address systemic bias in society.
 These varied projects have given me valuable experience in a wide array of analytical and numerical methods, and my exposure to these topics has given me the ability to consider problems from different perspectives.

 My thesis focused primarily on the analytical and numerical treatments of nonlinear integro-differential equations, with applications in population dynamics of single species and food chain systems.
-Since graduating, I have used what I learned from these endeavors to take on projects that seek to address societal ills.
+Since graduating, I have used what I learned from these endeavors to take on projects that seek to address societal ills, which has become the main focus of my current scholarly pursuits.

 Quantifying Gerrymandering